Creamy Caesar dressing comes together in the blender in just a few minutes and makes a fabulous classic or chicken Caesar salad.

 - If you like, slice or dice some cooked chicken breast.
 I love to use sous vide boneless, skinless chicken breast in this recipe.

-- Toss in some croutons or make some quick and easy garlic bread to serve on the side (my preference to bulk up the meal a bit)
+- Toss in some croutons or make some quick and easy garlic bread to serve on the side (my preference to bulk up the meal a bit).
+Omit them or use a gluten-free version for a GF meal.

 How to make it